ViPeR5000/span/README.md

    * DSM Grid State (e.g., DSM_ON_GRID)
    * Network Connectivity Status (Wi-Fi, Wired, & Cellular)
    * Door State (device class is tamper)
+* Solar Battery
+   * Battery percentage

 ## Entity Precision

 The power sensors provided by this add-on report with the exact precision from the SPAN panel, which may be more decimal places than you will want for practical purposes.
-By default the sensors will display with precision 2 (e.g. `0.00`).
+By default the sensors will display with precision 2 (e.g. `0.00`) with the exception of battery percentage.
+Battery percentage will have precision of 0 (e.g. `39`) for 39%.

 You can change the display precision for any entity in HomeAssistant via `Settings` -> `Devices & Services` -> `Entities` tab. find the entity you would like to change in the list and click on it, then click on the gear wheel in the top right.